puppetlabs/puppetlabs-java_ks/README.md

 Valid options: absent, present, latest.
 Latest verifies md5 certificate fingerprints for the stored certificate and the source file.
 Default: present.

 #####`name`
 *Required.* Identifies the entry in the keystore.
 This will be converted to lowercase.
 Valid options: string.
 Default: undef.

 #####`password`
 This password is used to protect the keystore.
 If private keys are also protected, this password will be used to attempt to unlock them.
 Valid options: String.
 Must be 6 or more characters.
 This cannot be used together with `password_file`, but *you must pass at least one of these parameters.* Default: undef.

 #####`password_file`
 Sets a plaintext file where the password is stored.
 Used as an alternative to `password`.
 This cannot be used together with `password`, but *you must pass at least one of these parameters.* Valid options: String to the plaintext file.
 Default: undef.

+#### `password_fail_reset`

+If the supplied password does not succeed in unlocking the keystore file, then **delete** the keystore file and create a new one.
+Default: `false`

 #####`destkeypass`
 The password you want to set to protect the key in the keystore.